collections_bookmark Part of Bloomburrow

 How often is Ferrous Lake drawn in a Commander game?

-Across 113 deck-participations tracked, Ferrous Lake was drawn in roughly 25% of instances.
-That is consistent with what you would expect from a singleton in a 100-card deck.
-Of the 28 times it reached a player's hand, 20 were cast before the game ended, a 71% draw-to-play rate.
+Across 649 tracked games where Ferrous Lake was in the deck, it was drawn 25% of the time.
+That is consistent with what you expect from a singleton in a 100-card deck.
+Of 169 instances that reached a player's hand, 74% were played before the game ended.

-What turn does Ferrous Lake typically enter the battlefield?
+What turn does Ferrous Lake typically come down?

 Is Ferrous Lake legal in Commander?